Canon 1100D vs Olympus E-M1 II

 Feature comparison: Canon 1100D vs Olympus E-M1 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-M1 II has an electronic viewfinder (2360k dots), while the 1100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the E-M1 II offers a wider field of view (100%) than the one in the 1100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the E-M1 II has a higher magnification (0.74x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1100D and Olympus E-M1 II along with similar information for a selection of comparators.

 |Canon 1100D»||optical||n||2.7||230||fixed||n||4000||3.0||Y||n||Canon 1100D|